naemon/naemon.github.io/documentation/usersguide/configmain.md

 This directive is used to specify an event broker module that should by loaded by Naemon at startup.
 Use multiple directives if you want to load more than one module.
 Arguments that should be passed to the module at startup are seperated from the module path by a space.

-<div class="alert alert-warning" style="margin: 10px;"><i class="glyphicon glyphicon-exclamation-sign"></i> <b>WARNING</b><br>Do NOT overwrite modules while they are being used by Naemon or Naemon will crash in a fiery display of SEGFAULT glory.
-This is a bug/limitation either in dlopen(), the kernel, and/or the filesystem.
-And maybe Naemon...</div>

-The correct/safe way of updating a module is by using one of these methods:

-* Shutdown Naemon, replace the module file, restart Naemon
-* While Naemon is running... delete the original module file, move the new module file into place, restart Naemon
 <a name="debug_file"></a>

 #### Debug File